-Millions of U.S. households struggle with large amounts of debt and a lack of information and resources to help them better their financial prospects.
-By delivering one-on-one financial counseling and making it a part of city services, the Financial Empowerment Center model offers cities a variety of effective strategies to help those most in need of critical financial planning support.
+Millions of U.S. households struggle with large amounts of debt and a lack of information and resources to help them build their financial stability.
+This is a critical problem for cities – research shows that economically strong families are better able to weather economic shocks, contribute to and grow the local economy, and help their children succeed.
+By delivering one-on-one financial counseling as a free city service, the Financial Empowerment Center model offers cities a tangible strategy to help those most in need of critical one-on-one assistance and build community financial stability.
 Through a partnership with the Cities for Financial Empowerment Fund, Bloomberg Philanthropies is helping cities implement this innovative model.

 THERE IS A GROWING DEMAND FOR CITIES TO INTRODUCE STRATEGIES THAT HELP LOW-INCOME RESIDENTS IMPROVE THEIR ECONOMIC OUTLOOK

-Bloomberg Philanthropies is spreading a proven model that helps low-income citizens reduce debt and build assets.
+Bloomberg Philanthropies is spreading a proven model – a new public service –that helps low-income citizens reduce debt, build assets, and take control of their financial futures.

 ENCOURAGING AND SPREADING FINANCIAL STABILITY AND SAVINGS

 Piloted in New York City, Financial Empowerment Centers offer free, professional, one-on-one financial counseling.
-The Centers provide citizens with tools and information to take charge of their own financial situations and achieve financial stability.
+The Centers provide citizens with tools and information to manage their finances, pay down debt, increase savings, establish and build credit, and access safe and affordable mainstream banking products.
 Launched in 2008, NYC’s Financial Empowerment Centers have helped tens of thousands of residents reduce their debt by tens of millions of dollars and build substantial savings.

 Local governments implement social service programs that connect residents with schools, benefits, housing, and other resources.
 They are therefore uniquely positioned to integrate financial counseling into social service delivery systems.
 Financial instability is often the underlying backdrop for residents seeking social services.

-Through a partnership with the Cities for Financial Empowerment Fund, Bloomberg Philanthropies is supporting the replication of this proven model in a dozen American cities.
+Through a partnership with the Cities for Financial Empowerment Fund, Bloomberg Philanthropies is supporting the replication of this proven model in dozens of American cities.

-By investing in these cities, Bloomberg Philanthropies seeks to further demonstrate the effectiveness of the model, making a powerful case for even more cities around the country to begin taking up this important work.
+By investing in these cities, Bloomberg Philanthropies seeks to further demonstrate the effectiveness of the model and establish it as a new public service, making a powerful case for even more cities around the country to begin taking up this important work.

 YOU’RE PART OF THE SOLUTION, TOO.
 WANT TO GET INVOLVED?